Healing Part 6 – Understanding, Embracing, and Exercising Delegated Authority

 The God of peace will soon crush Satan under your feet.
 May the grace of our Lord Jesus be with you.
 Romans 16:20 (NLT)

 Much of our ministry here on earth is an exercise of Christ’s authority.
-The gospel is an announcement that all who put their faith and allegiance in Christ will be made right with God.
+The gospel is an announcement that all who put their faith and allegiance in the Lord will be made right with God.
 Why do we have the right to say such things?
 God has given us authority to speak in his name.
 When we cast out evil spirits, we do so in the name or authority of our Lord.
 The Holy Spirit will enforce our words.
 Deliverance is never a power struggle between Christ’s followers and evil spirits.
 It is an authority issue.
 We have to know where we stand; otherwise, demons will try to bluff their way into continuing to oppress their hosts.

 The same is true when it comes to healing.
 I do not recall our Lord ever begging his Father to heal someone.
 Instead he usually commanded people to be healed or simply announced that God had healed them, using the authority he had from God.
 I will leave you the joy of searching out the scriptures to see if this is so.
 Christ is our example.
 His ministry is our pattern.